-This analysis proposes to fill these gaps by prioritizing the CPE screening to all the inpatients in specialties at higher risk for CPE.
-According to a systematic review carried out by the European Centre for Disease Control,15 hospitalisation in intensive care and renal units is a major risk factor for CPE transmission.
-Prioritising the CPE screening to high-risk specialties would be: (a) easier to administer, as it would be part of the admission protocols for all the patients admitted in these units; (b) potentially associated with higher impact, as these patients are more at risk of suffering from severe complications of CPE infections, and (c) cost-saving, if the screening successfully prevent outbreaks in these high-cost units.
+This analysis proposes to address these questions by prioritizing the CPE screening to all the inpatients in specialties at higher risk for CPE.
+Risk factors for CPE include hospitalisation in intensive care and renal units.15 Prioritising the CPE screening to high-risk specialties would be, compared with individual risk-factor based screening: (a) easier to administer, as it would be part of the admission protocols for all the patients admitted in these units; (b) potentially associated with higher impact, as these patients are more at risk of suffering from severe complications of CPE infections, and (c) cost-saving, if the screening successfully prevent outbreaks in these high-cost units.

-The aim of this study is to provide a method to compare the demand for tests and inpatient day equivalents of strict contact precautions with the available capacity, as a sort of “stress tests“ for CPE screening preparedeness.
+The aim of this study is to estimate the demand for screening tests and burden of contact precautions on the available capacity.

 METHODS